 Spec mediates communication between the client of the system and its implementer.
-One way to view the specification is as a contract between these parties:
+One way to view the spec is as a contract between these parties:

-The client agrees to depend only on the system behavior expressed in the spec; in return it can count on the implementation to provide a system that actually does behave as the spec says it should.
+The client agrees to depend only on the system behavior expressed in the spec; in return it only has to read the spec, and it can count on the implementer to provide a system that actually does behave as the spec says it should.